balena-labs-research/awesome-balena/readme.md

 * [Timezone](https://github.com/balena-io-playground/balena-timezone), example to set the timezone on a balena device.
 * [balena-wifi-connect](https://github.com/balena-io/wifi-connect), an app skeleton/addon to allow WiFi configuration to be set via a captive portal, besides your normal application.

-## Fullfledged Projects

-Full projects built on top of balena:

-* [Boombeastic](https://github.com/balena-io-projects/boombeastic), a Raspberry Pi based smart connected speaker based on Mopidy.
-* [resin-electronjs](https://github.com/balena-io/resin-electronjs), a electronJS-based balena application template which can be used for easy digital signage or dashboard setup.
-* [balena-wpe](https://github.com/balena-io-projects/balena-wpe), running a fullscreen browser, WPEWebkit by the [Web Platform for Embedded project](https://github.com/WebPlatformForEmbedded), with hardware accelerated CSS, WebGL, and HTML5 video on the RaspberryPi 3.

 ## Software Development Kit

 Collection of Software Development Kits to interact with the balena platform programically: